marhaasa/sage/README.md

 **⚠️ Important Privacy Notice**

-Sage sends your markdown file content to Claude (Anthropic's AI service) for analysis and tag generation.
+sage sends your markdown file content to Claude (Anthropic's AI service) for analysis and tag generation.
 This means:

 - **Your content leaves your local machine** and is processed by Claude's AI service
-- **Consider the sensitivity of your content** before processing files with Sage
+- **Consider the sensitivity of your content** before processing files with sage
-- **Rule of thumb**: Don't use Sage on any markdown files you wouldn't want your mom to see
+- **Rule of thumb**: Don't use sage on any markdown files you wouldn't want your mom to see
-- **Review your content** before running Sage on files containing personal, confidential, or sensitive information
+- **Review your content** before running sage on files containing personal, confidential, or sensitive information

-**What Sage does:**
+**What sage does:**
 - Sends file content to Claude for semantic analysis
 - Receives suggested tags back from the service
 - Does not permanently store your content (processing is transient)

 **What you should do:**
 - Be mindful of what content you're processing
-- Avoid using Sage on files with personal information, passwords, API keys, or confidential data
+- Avoid using sage on files with personal information, passwords, API keys, or confidential data
 - Consider your organization's data handling policies before use

-By using Sage, you acknowledge that your markdown content will be sent to and processed by Claude's AI service.
+By using sage, you acknowledge that your markdown content will be sent to and processed by Claude's AI service.

 ## Installation